olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 There are lots of DSLs out there, but I found nothing for PHP and report generation.

 There is one report DSL for Python that is not actively maintained anymore: https://github.com/kjosib/glowing-chainsaw

+---

+[^1]: Note that an ORM will not work here - for report data you need custom written SQL, anything else would be too slow.